flsilves/CarND-LaneLines-P1/README.md

 Result after the Hough line transformation with a low value `(40%)` for threshold detection and `15px` for max line gap, which results in a high amount of detected lines.
 A filtering process is then done to exclude outliers:

- - Lines with too high (close to vertical) or too low (close to horizontal) slope are filtered out, the tresholds are calculated relative to the diagonal of the image;
+ - Lines with too high (close to vertical) or too low (close to horizontal) slope are filtered out, the thresholds are calculated relative to the diagonal of the image;

  - Very short lines are filtered out;
  - The `m` and `b` parameters of all lines are calculated and put in a `KDTree`, then all lines that are too distant/different from the extrapolated line (from the previous frame) are filtered out.
 If there's no previous frame the reference line is just the median of all lines;

- - The remaining lines are then averaged resulting in the ``m` and  `b` values the extrapolation.
+ - The remaining lines are then averaged resulting in the `m` and  `b` values for extrapolation.

-`Note:`  The green lines are the accepted lines, the blue cyan are the rejected lines, in the bellow image there are no rejections since all lines are pretty close and similar (considering they are separated in left and right).
-However in the [videos](#videos) with `DEBUG = True` it's more noticeable.
+`Note:`  The green lines are the accepted lines, the blue cyan are the rejected lines, in the below image there are no rejections since all lines are pretty close and similar (considering they are separated into left and right).
+However, in the [videos](#videos) (or running the notebook with `DEBUG = True`) it's more noticeable.

 ![alt text][image5]